Polyester Vs Polyether

 If the product is to be submerged or used in a very humid condition it should be a

-- Polyether because polyether have excellent hydrolytic stability.
+- Polyether because polyether has excellent hydrolytic stability.

 If the product will come in contact with oils, fuel or solvents (even vapors) your choice should be a